wilsonja/CS162/README.md

-# CS162
+# Indroductor to Computer Science II
-Projects from OSU CS162-Intro to Computer Science II
+Projects from Intro to Computer Science II